nerudaj/cpp-init/README.md

 # cpp-init

 This repo hosts configuration files for my C++ projects.
-Aside from a `.clang-format` file, there is a bunch of CMake scripts for easy setup and maintenance of my projects.
+In addition to `.clang-format`/`.clang-tidy` files, several CMake scripts exist for easy project setup and maintenance.

 ## Quickstart example

+First, get the `get_cpp_init.cmake` script from the Releases page.
+Then you can include it in your project and it will fetch the rest of the scripts for you:

 ```cmake
 cmake_minimum_required ( VERSION 3.26 )